liitfr/liit-sandbox-www/readme.md

 ```

 When visitor goes from one page to another, following things will happen :
-- Title, meta description & meta robots will be updated
+- Title, meta description & meta robots will be updated.
-- content block will be overwrited
+- content block will be overwrited.
-- body's id will be updated
+- body's id will be updated.
-- new external scripts appending js-head or js-body blocks will be ajaxed
+- new external scripts appending js-head or js-body blocks will be ajaxed.

 :warning: At the present time, **only external scripts are supported** (i.e. router won't load new inline scripts)